jyotiprakash111/ReactHooks/src/Components/Hoc/readme.md

 Higher order components - HOC
- pttern where a function takes a component as an argument n returns new component
+ pattern where a function takes a component as an argument nd returns new component

  Ex:- const newComponent = higherOrerComponent(OriginalComponent)